polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/prompt-engineering-to-harness-the-true-power-of-large-language-models/README.md

 At their core, both are stateless.
 It means just that.
 They can't maintain state.
 They can't remember anything.

-Every interaction is a new interaction.
-Just like you turn your computer on and off, and the web page is reloaded, and the chatbot is reset.
-At every interaction.
+Every interaction is a new one, akin to turning your computer on and off, reloading a webpage, and resetting the chatbot with each engagement.

 But here’s where it gets interesting.
 The web and language models like ChatGPT have evolved mechanisms to create an illusion of memory and continuity.
 Technologies such as cookies, sessions, and the Web Storage API with HTML5, alongside the sophisticated prompt management in conversational AI, simulate a seamless experience.
 They cleverly disguise the underlying statelessness, making each interaction feel connected and remembered.